topher-au/SnakeBite/README.md

 ### Requirements

-SnakeBite uses [GzsTool](https://www.github.com/Atvaark/GzsTool) by Atvaark and thus requires GzsTool to be installed into the application directory to function.
+SnakeBite uses [GzsTool](https://www.github.com/Atvaark/GzsTool) by Atvaark and requires *GzsTool.Core.dll* to be present in the application directory to function.

-**Until GzsTool implements singular file extraction, please use the included GzsTool only**